jabir-2hats/open-up/README.md

--- jquery datatable --
 -- to blade components --
--- filter simplify
 -- comments delete and update -
 -- Image remove option --
 -- authroize delete --

+-- TDD
+-- MultiSelect on edit and create
 -- Styling
--- Doc Strings
--- Return Statements --